BossHobby/Docs/docs/Configuring-Quicksilver.md

 Smart Audio for the vtx will show here.

-Select the uart your rx is attached to as well as the Smart Audio connection if applicable.
-There is an HDZero option here also.
+Select the uart your rx is attached to as well as the vtx Smart Audio connection if applicable.
+There is an HD vtx option here also to allow vtx control over msp.

 The **_REFRESH_** button should cause the vtx settings to show up.